Welcome to Owlets!

 Promoting a love of books and sharing daily stories can make such a difference to your child’s progress.

 Children learn from real life experiences and you can help your child by involving them in activities at home.

 We believe that cooking, tasting and special creative activities are valuable learning experiences and in order to make this a regular activity we would appreciate a contribution of £2:00 in September, January and April to help to cover the cost.

 We are also always grateful to receive materials for pictures and model making, den making in the garden etc., for example,

 Large material, cardboard boxes, carpet tiles, cartons, wool, old Birthday cards, plant pots etc.

 We will be sending out letters to keep you informed of what is happening as it comes up so look out for these, and feel free to talk to staff if you have any questions or concerns.
-We are also updating our fantastic new look website.
+Please check out our website for all the latest news and excitement.

 Thank you for your help and support in your children’s learning!

 Mrs. Friday and Mrs. Ross